 - No showering until your drains are removed and do not submerge your incision (example- bathtub, hot tub, swimming) until cleared by Dr. Holland. - Your incision may be taped with steri-strips.
 Leave these in place until they fall off themselves.
-You can expect some drainage onto the steri-strips. - Keep incisions clean and inspect daily for redness, swelling, heat, and or drainage with an odor. - If your skin is dry after surgery, you may apply a moisturizer, but be sure to keep the suture area dry. - Avoid exposing scars to sun for at least 12 months and always use a strong sunblock (SPF 30) if sun exposure is unavoidable.
+You can expect some drainage onto the steri-strips. - Keep incisions clean and inspect daily for redness, swelling, heat, and or drainage with an odor. - Surgical bra is worn the first two weeks after surgery.
+Following the 2 weeks, any bra is fine to wear except for a bra with underwire.
+Dot not wear an underwire bra for two months. - If your skin is dry after surgery, you may apply a moisturizer (or something simple like coconut oil, but do not try a new cream or lotion at this time), but be sure to keep the sutured area dry. - Avoid exposing scars to sun for at least 12 months and always use a strong sunblock (SPF 30) if sun exposure is unavoidable.